 Look at your contract of employment to see whether there any specific requirements, such as attending a medical exam, for receiving and continuing to receive sick pay.

-The written statement of particulars, which should be given to employees within two months of starting work, must specify the terms relating to sick pay, or refer to an easily accessible document which sets out those terms.
+Your written statement of employment particulars, which should be given to all workers on or before your first day at work, must specify the terms relating to sick pay, or refer to an easily accessible document which sets out those terms.

 For long-term sickness, or frequent short-term absences, the employer may, with your consent, seek a medical opinion from your GP or an occupational health (OH) specialist.